waynodiablo/Oystercard/pills/datamapper.md

 [DataMapper](http://datamapper.org/) is an ORM (Object-relational mapper), which means that it provides a convenient way to interact with our data using classes and objects instead of working with database tables directly.
 DataMapper serves as a bridge between Ruby and SQL.
 It allows us to query a SQL database using ruby commands, and have the results from the SQL queries transformed into Ruby objects.

-Another advantage of datamapper is that is can be used with a variety of database engines, not only postgres.
-This implies that we'll need to install an adapter to work with postgres, apart from the datamapper itself.
+We will be using postgres databases during the course, however DataMapper can be configured to use many different databases.
+This implies that we'll need to install an adapter to work with postgres, as well as the datamapper gem itself.
 Add these gems to your Gemfile:

 ```ruby
 gem 'data_mapper'
 gem 'dm-postgres-adapter'
 ```
-Then, add this code to ```server.rb```:
+Then, add this code to ```data_mapper_setup.rb```:

 ```ruby
 require 'data_mapper'